 What are your hours/days of operation?

 We are open Monday - Thursday from 8:15am-2:30pm during the months of September through May.
 Our summer program is open Tuesdays & Wednesdays from 9am-2pm during the months of June, July, and the first two weeks in August.

 No. We are a private Pre-K and Kindergarten school.
 We cover a multitude of social, emotional, and educational concepts each day in an educational setting.
 We are committed to providing the best early childhood education we can.

 Are visits from parents allowed and encouraged anytime the child care program is open?

 Yes, visits are normally allowed anytime.
-Due to COVID restrictions, parents are not allowed in the building unless it is an emergency or for a conference before or after school.
+Due to COVID restrictions, parents are encouraged to minimize time in the building unless it is an emergency or for a conference before or after school.

 What is the cost of tuition?

 Please see the pink button above with our tuition and fees.